cypher2213/cypher2213/README.md

 I'm a Backend developer based in Ukraine, i have completed GoIT FullStack Courses that gave me understanding of Node.js and React Developing principles.
 After that I've studied Laravel/Node.js by myself (for freelance purposes).

 I also participated in Meduzzen Fullstack Internship as Python/FastAPI developer.
-And that's the moment when i fell in love with Python 🐍💚
+And that's the moment when i fell in love with Python and it became quite a good addition to my Node stack 🐍💚

 I am a Computer Science student in Sumy State University 💻🧬 (second year).